Aruvaro-Chulvi/OFFLINED/README.md

 - **Version 6 — 💻📦Third-party Open Source Software**
   We will bundle a selection of essential offline open source software: 📄LibreOffice, 🎨GIMP, 🎥VLC, 🎧Audacity, and 🛠️more.
-  The aim is to make Survival AI Stick not only a survival assistant but also a complete offline productivity and creativity hub.
+  The aim is to make OFFLINED not only a survival assistant but also a complete offline productivity and creativity hub.

 - **Version 7 — 🌐🚫No-Internet OS (Dream Edition)**
   With enough community support, we dream of building a **🐧Linux-based “No Internet OS”**.